 Then a few years back, it was recognized that this same point system could also be a convenient way to increase income for the states.
 Some, including Texas, have adopted a system that tracks violations and then applies financial "assessments" on drivers who accumulate a certain number of points.

 Violations that in the past would have merely incurred temporary license suspensions and possibly lead to an increase in insurance rates now also become financial nightmares (and big moneymakers for the states using this method).

-- One moving violation is two points.
+- A single moving violation is 2 points.